 Lawyers often make extra charges to receive any money (like from a bank), so tell them you’ll collect all the money.
 If there is no will then they may have to handle the money under the terms of an insurance bond.
-Having said that, you could negotiate this type of charge out of the terms of business with or without a will.
+Having said that, lawyers are usually willing to negotiate and you could ask them to drop this type of charge out of their terms of business, with or without a will.

 Contact them infrequently